ember-learn/guides-source/guides/release/testing/testing-tools.md

 If your application receives and sends data, you want to show that you can take these actions successfully.
 You also want to prove that you can handle the error states correctly.

-[Ember CLI Mirage](https://www.ember-cli-mirage.com/) is an addon that allows you to create a mock server.
+[Ember CLI Mirage](https://www.ember-cli-mirage.com/) is an add-on that allows you to create a mock server.
 You can also use it to test your app against various server states.
 To learn more about using Mirage in tests, we encourage you to [visit the official website](https://www.ember-cli-mirage.com/docs/testing/acceptance-tests).

 ### Ember Exam

 You want your tests to finish fast.
 A fast run means you get to try out a different solution and iterate many more times.

-[Ember Exam](https://github.com/ember-cli/ember-exam) is an addon that allows you to parallelize the run.
+[Ember Exam](https://github.com/ember-cli/ember-exam) is an add-on that allows you to parallelize the run.
 If you have many rendering and application tests, this can dramatically speed up your testing.

 Ember Exam also lets you randomize how the tests are run.
 Why would you want to do so?
 When you don't properly set up and tear down a test, you can create dependencies among tests.
 Randomizing the order helps you catch these inadvertent bugs.